 Inside the machine, a robot controls a magnet-wielding arm and a set of pincers.
 On top is a light bulb that allows the machine to work at night, Li said, much as some street sweepers do today.

-Li presented his design for the invention at the launch of Phase II of the Climate Lab last week at the Chabot Space & Science Center.
+Li presented his design for the invention at the launch of Phase II of the Climate Lab at the Chabot Space & Science Center on Saturday.

 Ten to 15 kids designed environmentally friendly inventions and Li's was one of three the exhibit team at the Climate Lab chose to have fabricated.
 Ben Carpenter, a local blacksmith, made a metal model from Li's design, both of which are on display in the Climate Lab.